1995parham-learning/DNN/README.md

 ## Autocorrelated
 When a time series is correlated with a lagged version of itself, we say that the time series is autocorrelated.

+## Stationary
+Differencing is a common technique used to remove trend and seasonality from a time series: it's easier to study a stationary time series, meaning one whose statistical properties remain constant over time, without any seasonality or trends.
+Once you're able to make accurate forecasts on the differenced time series, it's easy to turn them into forecasts for the actual time series by just adding back the past values that were previously subtracted

 ## Random Forest
 The random forest algorithm introduces extra randomness when growing trees; instead of searching for the very best feature when splitting a node, it searches for the best feature among a random subset of features.
 By default,